 5.17.19: Here’s how to supercharge civic education in Nebraska

 Barry Thomas, Omaha.
-Barry, the supervisor of social studies for Omaha Public Schools, is a former teacher at both Omaha North High School and McMillan Magnet Center.
+Barry, the director of equity and diversity for Omaha Public Schools, is a former teacher at both Omaha North High School and McMillan Magnet Center.
 He is immediate past-president of the Nebraska State Council for Social Studies, a member of the Nebraska Advisory Council for National Geographic Society, and board member of the National Social Studies Supervisor Association.
 He has served on the Great Plains Black History Museum board and Omaha African-American Male Achievement Collaboration.
 He also is on the advisory board for the New Leadership Council as well as the Empowerment Network.
 Barry is also an executive board member of the Omaha Branch of the NAACP.

 3.29.19: What’s the message?